lambdaclass/concrete/ROADMAP.md

   (HMAC, `ct_compare`, the loop VC).
 Contract/VC syntax here may be stabilized.
 - **Provisional** — any obligation quantifying over collections, iterators, strings/text, bytes, paths, or capability-polymorphic callees.
-These depend on **Phase 8 items 4 (module/import stability), 7 (bytes/text/path), 9
-  (collections), 17 (iteration protocol), and 18 (capability polymorphism)** and MUST NOT have their contract syntax or VC shape frozen until those items land.
+These depend on the **Phase 8 core slab** (modules/imports, minimal project model, `concrete test`, core diagnostics, bytes/text/path, and collections).
+They also remain provisional over later iteration and capability-polymorphism work.
+Do not freeze contract syntax or VC shape for those constructs until the relevant Phase 8 item has landed.
 Treat any such construct as "will be reworked," and do not let a flagship bake an iterator/collection assumption into the VC shape.

 ### Spec and contract trust (no dark specs)